-The Bercy district is quite pleasant for a stay: easy metro connection to Paris sights, large Bercy Park, Cinematheque Francaise, the Seine river and Bercy Village, the lovely Bercy restaurant and shopping area.
+Paris metro: metro station Bercy on line 6 and 14.
+Locate the Palais Omnisports on the map.
+Details on AccorHotels Arena.
+This district of the city is quite pleasant for a stay: easy metro connection to most sights, large and beautiful park, Cinematheque Francaise, the Seine river and Bercy Village, the lovely restaurant and shopping area.

 Bercy has a number of modern and confortable hotels, close to the park and to most sights by metro.